calzakk/CyoDisk/README.md

     CYODISK [/units] [/NOPROGRESS] [/NOLINKS] [/DEPTH depth]

-where units is one of: BYTES, KB, KiB, MB, MiB, GB, or GiB (default is MiB).
+where units is one of: BYTES, KB, KiB, MB, MiB (default), GB, GiB, TB, or TiB.

 Options: